himoose/user-docs/docs/features/topical-authority.md

 Analyze and improve your website's **topical authority**—how comprehensively and credibly your site covers a specific topic.
 Hi, Moose's Topic Authority Builder:

-- **Scans your entire domain** to discover all pages related to a topic
+- **Scans your entire domain** to discover up to 100 pages related to a specific topic
 - **Scores your topical coverage** from 0-100 based on depth, breadth, and relevance
 - **Identifies topic clusters** showing which subtopics you cover well (and which you don't)
 - **Reveals content gaps** where you're missing key subtopics competitors address